jgerhart/Secronom-Zombies/secronom/README.txt

 +  ZED MUTANT (relinquished zombie)
 +  FLESH FOREST (a forest infested by the flesh, home for the crimson horrors)
 +  CRIMSON HORRORS (creatures unique to the flesh forest)
++  FLESH CHUNKS (a consumable food with regenerative prowess)

 ~  SADDLER REBALANCES (stats tweaked to existing saddlers)